magnusapaulsen/greg/README.md

 **Game Recommendation Expert, Greg**

-Greg is a robot.
+Greg is a robot.<br>
-Greg loves video games.
+Greg loves video games.<br>
-Greg gives expert recommendations to his friends.
+Greg gives expert recommendations to his friends.<br>
-Are you one of Greg's friends?
+Are you one of Greg's friends?<br>
-There is only one way to find out...
+There is only one way to find out...<br>

 **GREG is still being assembled**